 Los Angeles, California

-The UCLA Bruins is almost always ranked at the top, or very near the top, of the NCAA Division I rankings.
+The UCLA Bruins are almost always ranked at the top, or very near the top, of the NCAA Division I rankings.
 It’s undoubtedly one of the best and most dominant women’s soccer teams in the country.
-In the six years they’ve been a part of the Pac-12 Conference, the Bruins have won the conference twice, and placed second an additional two times.
+In the six years they’ve been a part of the Pac-12 Conference, the Bruins have won the conference twice and placed second an additional two times.
 As impressive as this is, it’s not nearly as impressive as the fact the team has made an amazing 21 appearances in the NCAA Women’s Soccer Championships.
-It’s reached the semifinals of that prestigious tournament 10 times, and won once in 2013.
+It’s reached the semifinals of that prestigious tournament 10 times and won once in 2013.
 The Bruins were runners up three times, in 2000, 2004, and 2017.
 Furthermore, UCLA has produced a number of impressive alumnae, including Lauren Holiday, Sydney Leroux, Sam Mewis, and Abby Dahlkemper.
 All of them have gone on to represent the United States on the national team.

 University of Connecticut